xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 * Submit Bugs to Jira.
 * Link a Katalon Studio project with a Jira project.
-* Import Test Cases from Jira to Katalon Studio for creating test cases, and BDD tests.
+* Import Test Cases from Jira to Katalon Studio for creating test cases, and run BDD tests.
 * Automatically submit test results and test reports to the linked Jira issue.

 > Prerequisites: